 Granted the floor next, I moved an amendment that a committee of seven be appointed from this body, three from the Right, three from the Left and an impartial chairman selected unanimously, who should investigate the case of the 17th A. D. and report back to the Central Committ at the next meeting.
 This amendment, eminently fair and just, was defeated.
-Later on, when I appealed to the delegates to hear a committee of three bearing credentials signed by 96 members of the 17th A. D., my appeal was again lost.
-Did not this prove that the Right Wing was out for its pound of flesh?
-So much for events.
-Now let us analyse their theoretical position, viz.: "Do not be deceived.
-The question at issue is not merely one of revising our party's platform or its tactics.
-Differences of opinion on these matters are always in order.
-The constitution and by-laws of the party give ample opportunity for discussing such questions and deciding them by the will of the majority.
-Your Executive Committee has neither the right nor the desire to interfere in such matters.
-On the contrary, it is striving to maintain the normal conditions for free and fair discussion and decision.'
-This quotation is from their statement in to-day's Call.
-It sounds plausible.
-To the uninitiated it may even seem eminently fair.
-But is it?
-Let us see.
-Any sane Socialist knows that the organization of the Left Wing was due to the inertia and actual blocking by the officials of every attempt of the rank and file to express itself ever since the St. Louis Resolution was adopted by the rank and file.
+Later on, when I appealed to the delegates to hear a committee of three bearing credentials signed by 96 members of the 17th A. D., my rank and file to express itself ever since the St. Louis Resolution was adopted by the rank and file.
 Permit me to enumerate them chronologically: (1) The Meyer London re-nomination.
 (2) The Socialist Alderman and the Third Liberty Loan.
 (3) The Socialist Aldermen and the Fourth Liberty Loan.
 (4) The Socialist Aldermen and the Victory Arch appropriation.
 To say nothing of every attempt to consolidate the locals of Greater New York being blocked by the officialdom.
 To say nothing of the resentment of the rank and file against the N. Y. Call's attitude towards the Bolsheviki in Russia and the Spartacans in Germany, which again was crushed by the officialdom, without redress by the members because the Call is not party owned or controlled.